 Silk tassel is a captivating evergreen “arborescent shrub”, which means it can get so large it may as well be a small tree!
 Its leathery leaves are dark green on top and pale and wooly on the bottom, bringing an attractive texture to your habitat garden.
 But it’s the unique blooms that gardeners covet.
 Starting as early as December, long silvery catkins spill plentifully from its branches and persist until spring.
 This species is diecious, meaning each plant will have either male or female reproductive organs, rather than both on the same plant; with males having slightly longer and more spectacular tassels, while female catkins mature into grape-like clusters of fruits that attract and support backyard birds.

-- Plant type/canopy layer: evergreen perennial shrub or tree
+- Plant type/canopy layer: evergreen, perennial, large shrub or small tree

 - Size at maturity: 5-20' tall, 8-16' wide

-- Light requirements: full sun to partial shade
+- Light requirements: full sun to part shade

-- Moisture requirements: moist to dry soil, may require summer water
+- Moisture requirements: moist to dry soil, may require infrequent summer water

 - Bloom time: Jan - April